-The owner of theme parks famous for water shows featuring killer whales and dolphins jumped $5.29, or 19.6 percent, to $32.29 in afternoon trading, after the company and its backers raised $702 million.
+The owner of theme parks famous for water shows featuring killer whales and dolphins jumped $6.52, or 24 percent, to close at $33.52 after the company and its backers raised $702 million.

-Francis Gaskins, president and editor of IPODesktop.com, said SeaWorld is appealing in part because its properties are particularly kid-friendly, even moreso than those of peers like Six Flags and Cedar Fair LP.
+Francis Gaskins, president and editor of IPODesktop.com, said SeaWorld is an "iconic brand" that is appealing in part because its properties are particularly kid-friendly, even more so than those of peers like Six Flags and Cedar Fair LP.

 SeaWorld had warned in a December filing with the Securities and Exchange Commission that its business is dependent on customers' willingness to spend on leisure and entertainment.
-The company has managed to do well despite lingering concerns about the economy and high unemployment in the U.S. Its revenue has risen in the time it's been owned by Blackstone.
+The company has managed to do well despite lingering concerns about the economy and high unemployment in the U.S. Its revenue has risen since it was bought by Blackstone in 2009.

-SeaWorld said about 24 million people attended its 11 parks during the 12 months ended Sept.
+About 24 million people attended its parks during the 12 months ended Sept.
 30. The company did not disclose how that figure has grown or shrank in the past few years, but says it has a "stable attendance base."

 Some of SeaWorld's competitors have had a difficult climb back from the recession.
 Amusement park operator Six Flags Entertainment Corp. filed for bankruptcy protection in 2009, emerging in mid-2010.
 It has been growing revenue since then, although it posted a loss in 2011.

-SeaWorld will receive about $245.4 million in proceeds after discounts.
+SeaWorld offered 10 million shares in the deal, while Blackstone sold 16 million shares.
+SeaWorld will receive about $245.4 million in proceeds after expenses, with no proceeds from shares sold by Blackstone.
 It plans to use the money to repay debt and to pay a one-time fee to Blackstone.

 The banks managing the deal could also buy another 3.9 million shares, which would raise total proceeds of the deal.